gohugoio/hugo/content/functions/upper.md

 aliases: []
 ---

-`upper` converts all characters in string to uppercase.
 Note that `upper` can be applied in your templates in more than one way:

 ```
 {{ upper "BatMan" }} → "BATMAN"